-Late model GM Truck when OE vehicle is equipped with OE FSCM
+- Late model GM Trucks (when OE vehicle is equipped with OE FSCM)

-DeatchWerks CTS-V direct-fit pumps (custom controller calibration required.)
+- DeatschWerks CTS-V2 direct-fit pumps (custom controller calibration required)

 Can a VaporWorx PWM fuel pressure based controller be used to slow down the fuel pump in a full-return system?

-Yes.
 VaporWorx can test fuel modules for PWM compatibility and have flowrate testing performed.
-Please contact VaporWorx for more information.
+Please contact us for more information.

 If modifications to a fuel module are performed it is highly recommended to have it tested for flowrate output.
 With this information the known flowrate vs. pressure curve can be used to determine if it is suitable for the engine build.

-No. Modern fuel modules use some high-pressure fuel to drive the suction/lift pumps.
+Modern fuel modules use some high-pressure fuel to drive the suction/lift pumps.
 This amount of fuel is unknown, hence flowrate testing is needed to know the true fuel module output.
-VaporWorx has seen +15% of fuel pump output loss due to the need to drive the suction pumps.
+We have seen +15% of fuel pump output loss due to the need to drive the suction pumps.

 Yes, but only if the return is sent back the module reservoir.
 If not the reservoir will run dry under many circumstances.
 However, excessive fuel heating due to full power operation may occur.